Extending Bell's Theorem: Nonlocality via Measurement Dependence: Extending Bell's Theorem

 For $n=6$ the angle between each spin direction in a chain $A_0,B_0,A_1,B_1,\ldots A_6$ is $\tfrac{\pi}{12}$, thus the successive angles between $A_0$, $B_1$, $A_3$ and $B_4$ are equal to $\tfrac{\pi}{4}$.
 These form a set of directions that for a maximally entangled state yield the maximum quantum violation of the Bell inequalities.
 Using these directions (and taking into account that a measurement of any $A_i$ or $B_j$ also doubles up as a measurement of the opposite spin direction -- in particular $A_0$ and $A_6$), this single chain contains all the measurements we need in the premises, and we get a particularly simple special case of Theorem~2. \begin{quote} {\bf Theorem 2$'$}:\\ Take an ensemble $K$ of pairs of spin-$\frac{1}{2}$ particles, and a sequence of 12 coplanar spin directions $A_0,\ldots,A_5$, $B_0,\ldots,B_5$ (alternating between Alice's and Bob's side) at successive angles $\frac{\pi}{12}$.
 Let Alice and Bob measure along the 16 pairs of directions $(A_0,B_0), (B_0,A_1), (A_1,B_1), (B_1,A_2),\ldots, (A_5,B_5)$ and $(B_5,A_0)$, as well as $(A_0,B_1), (A_0,B_4),(A_3,B_1)$ and $(A_3,B_4)$.
 Assume a hidden variables model of this setup that satifies OI, and assume that on average for the 12 measurements along the chain either (\ref{gamma1}) or (\ref{gamma2}) for some $\gamma>0$ and that the last 4 measurements satisfy (\ref{eq23}) for some $\varepsilon\geq24\gamma$.

-If Charlie can prepare appropriate sub-ensembles of $K$, then at least one of Alice or Bob can signal. \end{quote} If $K$ is a maximally entangled quantum state, we theoretically expect $\varepsilon=\tfrac{\sqrt{2}}{2}\approx0.707$, and the corresponding correlations along the chain to be given by $1-2\sin^2(\tfrac{\pi}{24})$, i.e.\ $\gamma\approx0.017$.
-Thus, $\varepsilon$ exceeds $24\gamma$ by a factor of over 1.7, and the result will be experimentally robust under variations both in the preparation of the ensemble and in the spin directions measured.
+If Charlie can prepare appropriate sub-ensembles of $K$, then at least one of Alice or Bob can signal. \end{quote} If $K$ is a maximally entangled quantum state, we theoretically expect $\varepsilon=\tfrac{\sqrt{2}-2}{2}\approx0.414$, and the corresponding correlations along the chain to be given by $1-2\sin^2(\tfrac{\pi}{24})$, i.e.\ $\gamma\approx0.017$ and $4n\gamma\approx 0.408$.
+Larger values of $n$ in Theorem~2 will provide increased robustness under variations both in the preparation of the ensemble and in the spin directions measured.